Pennsylvania Department of Health

 Findings include:

-The Director of Maintenance will in-service the maintenance staff on the importance of lint and dust buildup on sprinkler heads.
+The Director of Maintenance will in-service the maintenance staff on the importance of the sprinkler system Annual Main Drain test and 3-year, Full flow Trip testing requirements.

-The Director of Maintenance or his designee beginning October 1st, 2024, will conduct monthly audits to meet compliance with K 0353 verifying there is no lint or dust buildup on the sprinkler heads inside the dryer maintenance access room.
+The Director of Maintenance or his designee beginning July 1st, 2025, will conduct monthly audits to meet compliance with K 0353 verifying the Annual Main Drain test and 3-year, Full flow Trip testing requirements have been met.

-These audits will continue until December 31st, 2024, when at that time the QA Committee will decide if the audits should continue, or end based on the results.
+These audits will continue until December 31st, 2025, when at that time the Quality Assurance Committee will meet and decide if the audits should continue, or end based on the results.

 Observations: